saurabhp75/saurabhp75.github.io/_notes/kotlin.md

 - `getOrDefault(key, default)`: Gets the value for the key or returns a default using a value you provide.

 ###  Mutable map mutator functions
-- `=`(assignmentoperator): Adds or updates the value in the map for the key specified.
+- `=`(assignment operator): Adds or updates the value in the map for the key specified.
-- `+=`(plus assignoperator): Adds or updates an entry or entries inthe map based on the entry or map specified.
+- `+=`(plus assign operator): Adds or updates an entry or entries inthe map based on the entry or map specified.
 - `put(key, value)`: Adds or updates the value in the map for the key specified.
 - `putAll(listOf(Pairs))`: Adds all of the key-value pairs provided to the map
-- `getOrPut(key){value}`: Adds an entry for the key if it does not exist already and returns the result;otherwise returns the existing entry.
+- `getOrPut(key){value}`: Adds an entry for the key if it does not exist already and returns the result, otherwise returns the existing entry.
 - `remove(key)`: Removes an entry from the map and returns the value.
-- `-`(minusoperator): Returns a new map, excluding the entries specified.
+- `-`(minus operator): Returns a new map, excluding the entries specified.
-- `-=`(minusassignoperator): Removes entry or map of entries from the map.
+- `-=`(minus assign operator): Removes entry or map of entries from the map.
 - `clear()`: Removes all entries from the map.